RcwYuen/TCR-Embeddings/README.md

 - Physico-chemical Embeddings: Atchley Factors [1], Kidera Factors [2], Amino Acid Properties [3], Random Embeddings (for control)
 - LLM Embeddings: SCEPTR [4], TCR-BERT [5]

 The code provides a flexible implementation with datasets, embedding models and hyperparameters to train models and subsequently using scripts to understand the effectiveness of the embeddings.

 Should any user wishes to add support to more embedding models permanently, branching & submitting git merge requests are more than welcome, subject to satisfying Continuous-Integration requirements, detailed in subsequently sections.

+>[!NOTE]
+>If I have not responded to merge requests after some time, please feel free to [contact me](mailto:r.yuen.20@alumni.ucl.ac.uk).

 ## Installation Instructions